Success Is in the Cards

 Starting in 1977, Nintendo produces a line of home video game consoles featuring built-in games inspired by Atari’s PONG, called Color TV-Game.
 The series starts with Color TV-Game 6 and 15 that year, followed by Color TV-Game Racing 112 in 1978.
 Designing the outer casing of this racing game is the first project for junior employee Shigeru Miyamoto.
 Holding a B.A. in Industrial Design from Kanazawa Municipal College of Arts and Crafts, he is hired by the company in 1977 and assigned to the Planning Department.
 The final entry in the series is Color TV-Game Block Kusure (Breaker) in 1979.
 This game, a knock-off of Atari’s arcade game hit Breakout, also has its case designed by Miyamoto.

 Nintendo also moves into the arcade video game arena around this time, with such entries as Computer Othello in 1978, commonly regarded as Nintendo’s first true arcade video game.
 Block Fever, a version of Color TV Game Block Kusure in coin-op form, is also released this year.
 Programming for this game is done by Ikegami Tsushinki Co., Ltd. While Ikegami is more well known as a pioneer in the development of portable video cameras, they also do subcontract work as arcade game programmers for various companies, including Nintendo and Sega.
 Other games programmed for Nintendo by Ikegami include Space Fever and Helifire, as well as Space Firebird, for which Miyamoto designs the in-game sprites.
 1979’s Radar Scope, another Ikegami programmed game, is a knock-off of competitor Taito’s Galaxian, an interesting but derivative take on the new genre.
-Miyamoto works on the panel artwork for Radar Scope‘s cabinet, but the game’s immense popularity in Japan is fading by the time it hits America’s shores in 1980, leaving thousands of circuit boards for the game sitting around unused.
+Miyamoto works on the panel artwork for the Radar Scope cabinet, and considering its immense popularity in Japan, a large run of the game is made and sent off to America in 1980.
+While operators initially snap up the Japanese import, gamers are saturated with this subgenre of arcade game, coin intake for Radar Scope slacks off and sales of the cabinet slow, leaving thousands of circuit boards for the game sitting around unused.

 The company’s U.S. subsidiary is Nintendo of America, founded in New York in February 1981 by Nintendo, Co., Ltd. President Hiroshi Yamauchi’s son-in-law, Minoru Arakawa.
 Arakawa is in a desperate position: none of the games coming down the pike from Japan are meeting with much success in America.
 He is pleading for the mother corporation to send along a new, hit game.
 Miyamoto is tasked by Yamauchi to design a video game into which unsold Radar Scope boards and cabinets can be converted.
 With the dire situation faced by NoA in his mind, Yamauchi instructs seasoned Nintendo veteran Gunpei Yokoi to oversee the younger designer’s work.